cockroachdb/docs/cockroachcloud/authorization.md

 ### Cluster administrator

-Cluster Administrators can manage SQL users and roles for a cluster.
+Cluster Administrators can manage SQL users and roles for a cluster, and perform all management functions on that cluster (like enabling CMEK, configuring Log Export).
 This role can be granted for one or more specific clusters, or for all clusters in the organization.

 ### Cluster creator

 Cluster Creators can create clusters in an organization.
-A cluster's creator is automatically granted this role for that cluster.
+A cluster's creator is automatically granted the Cluster Administrator role for that cluster once created.

 ## Service accounts